dcunited001/dcunited001.github.io/_posts/2017-10-25-speed-of-thought-twenty-postulates-of-social-physics.md

 kinetic energy.
 The mechanics for flow of informational energies implies that this projection of informational flux can induce allocation and dispersion of physical systems: people physically react to information flow.
-When people are modeled as particles, crowds have temperature and vibrational mechanics.
+When modeled thermodynamically, crowds have temperature and vibrational mechanics.
 Information, when speciated and quantified, almost always flows from high concentrations towards low concentrations.